North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 *This post may contain affiliate links from which I earn a commission (for more info, read my disclosure).
 As an Amazon Associate, I earn from qualifying purchases.
+This post may show pop-ups.

 *I try to keep the information on this blog as updated as possible, but I still recommend consulting the latest prices, opening hours, and other details on the official website of each site, hotel, and tour, as well as checking the updated public transport routes and timetables.

-North Italy Itinerary Summary and Map
+North Italy Road Trip Itinerary Summary and Map

-Half day 1 – Lake Garda: Tremosine sul Garda and Limone sul Garda (suggested hotel: 3 nights at Appartamenti Ca’ nei Vicoli or Casa L’Andrunèl in Limone sul Garda, Lake Garda).
+Suggested hotel: 3 nights at Casa L’Andrunèl in Limone sul Garda, Lake Garda.

-Day 4 – Lake Garda: Sirmione (suggested hotel: one night at Maison Blanche near Varenna, one of the most beautiful towns of Lake Como).
+Suggested hotel: One night at Appartamenti 1 near Varenna, one of the most beautiful towns of Lake Como.

-Day 5 – Lake Como: Varenna and Bellagio (suggested hotel: 2 nights at Villa Lucciola in Stresa, Lake Maggiore).
+Day 5 – Lake Como: Varenna and Bellagio

 Day 6 – Lake Maggiore: Stresa and the Borromean Islands.

-Day 7 – Lake Maggiore and Lake Orta: Cannobio and Orta San Giulio + flight back from Milan (if you have one more day and want to spend the night in Orta San Giulio, you can stay at the highly-rated Villa Crespi, a 19th-century villa turned into a 5-star hotel and restaurant).
+If you have one more day, want to spend the night in Orta San Giulio, and don’t mind splurging, you can stay at the highly-rated Villa Crespi, a 19th-century villa turned into a 5-star hotel and restaurant.

 If you want to change this itinerary a bit and visit some more places in northern Italy (while still basing yourself on the lakes and without driving), here are a few highly-rated day trips you might find interesting:

-North Italy Road Trip Day 1 – Getting to Lake Garda
+Day 1 – Getting to Lake Garda

 We picked up our car at Milan’s airport and hit the road at about 4:00 PM.
 We had landed three hours before, but the lines at the passport control and the car rental company were crazy, so our first day was only a half-day.

-Where to Stay in Tremosine Sul Garda
+Where to Stay

 Limone Sul Garda